 Winter – December to February

-Winter sees a decline in people visiting the park, as it’s a bit harder to get around.
+Winter sees a decline in people visiting the park, as it’s a bit harder to get around, but there are still a handful of visitors coming during wintertime in Portland.
 Things to do in Crater Lake are also limited, but the park is still very much operational.
 Check the visitors center to determine what activities are still available and if the tours are still ongoing.

 Spring – March to May

-Similar to parks like Mount Rainier, springtime is still a cold one at the lake.
+Similar to parks like Mount Rainier (which I highly recommend checking out my Mount Rainier National Park one-day itinerary if you haven’t been), springtime is still a cold one at the lake.
 Month after month, you can feel it slowly getting slightly warmer, and the weather can reach up to 50°F. There’s also a steady incline of visitors as the season welcomes spring.

 May is the final month of the season and sees a steady climb in temperature as it turns into summer.
 Snowfall will drop lower by the day, where you should see no more than 19 inches.